Medical-Event-Data-Standard/.github/CONTRIBUTING.md

 - Use Google-style docstrings with doctests where applicable.
 - Clearly document new functions, methods, or schema changes.
 - Ensure consistency with existing schema definitions.
+- Make sure you clearly document the current base version of MEDS data that the tool is compatible with.

 ### Review Process